Google SRE Book

-In this post, we consider why it may be time to abandon the approach to service level management that has been strongly advocated for in the Google Site Reliability Engineering book series.
+In this post, we consider why it may be time to abandon the service-level management approach that has been strongly advocated for in the Google Site Reliability Engineering book series.
 But before proceeding, let us consider some excerpts from the O’Reilly Implementing Service Level Objectives Book to set the stage for a re-examination in the context of modern environments.

-“…a proper level of reliability is the most important operational requirement of a Service…There is no universal answer to the question of where to draw the line between SLI and SLO, but it turns out this doesn’t really matter as long as you’re using the same definitions throughout…SLIs are the single most important part of the Reliability Stack…You may never get to the point of having reasonable SLO targets…The key is to have metrics that enable you to make statements that are either true or not.”
+“…a proper level of reliability is the most important operational requirement of a Service…There is no universal answer to the question of where to draw the line between SLI and SLO, but it turns out this doesn’t really matter…SLIs are the single most important part…You may never get to the point of having reasonable SLO targets…The key is to have metrics that enable you to make statements that are either true or not.”

-It is unfortunate that so little if any critical thinking enters engineers’ minds once Google is mentioned as the originator of something because there are some serious design and operational issues.
+Unfortunately, little critical thinking enters engineers’ minds once Google is mentioned as the originator of something, even with serious design and operational issues.
 Google itself is open and honest about this in stating that many organizations adopting a service level objectives approach to reliability will not even get beyond defining service level indicators.
 Even then, service level indicators and objectives are invariably limited to edge entry points to a service or system of services.
 Many organizations don’t get off to a good start along this journey because beneath the service level indicator layer is the messy and increasing bloated world of metrics, traces, and logs.
 The notion of Service and a Consumer of such is all but lost amidst this data fog.